Essex Junction station

 The Essex Junction station has received negative attention in recent years, with city officials saying it can make visitors "feel scared or intimidated".
 Local officials have authorized a $3.5 million face-lift of the station, backed by federal funds, which would prepare the station to accommodate larger passenger numbers if the proposed Vermonter extension to Montreal is built.
+Platform repairs caused the closure of the waiting room from April 22 to December 3, 2024; a temporary trailer was provided.